 The Wine Route and its stunning chain of villages lead you to Colmar, the Alsatian capital of wine and art.
 Artists who have called Colmar “home” include respected names such as Bartholdi, sculptor of the Statue of Liberty, and Renaissance painters Martin Schoengauer and Mathias Grüneweld.
 You may spend some of your time visiting the Unterlinden Museum of Renaissance Art if you wish.
 Definitely do not miss “Little Venice,” an artisanal quarter located on the canal.
 Tonight, revel in the ambiance of Colmar, as tomorrow’s ride is optional.

-After breakfast, depart Strasbourg at the time of your choice.
+After breakfast, depart Colmar at the time of your choice.